cjpan/linux-server-configuration/README.md

 5. Create a new role and grant the role to create database

-        CREATE ROLE catalog WITH CREATEDB;
+        CREATE USER catalog WITH CREATEDB;
         ALTER USER catalog WITH PASSWORD 'pass';
         ALTER USER catalog CREATEDB;